d²Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching¶

 Loss & Training¶

-d²Cache is a completely training-free inference acceleration framework that does not modify any model parameters.
-All optimizations are applied online at inference time.
+d²Cache is a completely training-free inference acceleration framework.
+It does not modify model parameters; all optimizations are performed online during inference.

 Key Experimental Results¶